 Clean and disinfect all jars, spatulas, bowls, beakers, spoons that will be used including the surface area, with a solution of bleach or spray with 99% rubbing alcohol.

 When the temperature is below 40ºC.
-Add the cool down phase and mix properly.
+Add the cool down phase ingredients and mix properly.